bhavyabaweja/Cryptonite-TP-Bhavya/Pondering_Paths.md

 ## Program and absolute paths
 Path to challenge program 'run': `/challenge/run`
 ## Position thy self
-navigate directory using cd(change directory) command and pass and argument ~ shows current where shell is located at
+navigate directory using cd(change directory) command.
+~ shows current where shell is located at
 When i executed challenge from different directory, it asked me to go to a specific directory using cd.
 **Solution:**